 The thing is, application and technology vendors provide a basic scheduler, not a workload automation tool.
 Basic schedulers can only handle dates and times, no critical scheduling based on fiscal calendars and no way to handle processing your tasks in sequence or across multiple operating systems.

 The world of IT is complicated enough without having to try and figure out the relationships of night processing tasks in free and supplied date- and time-oriented schedulers.
-Regulations, the need for SLAs, and the need to stay in control of your data center operations should be enough incentive to look for more advanced tools like Robot Schedule or Skybot Scheduler.
+Regulations, the need for SLAs, and the need to stay in control of your data center operations should be enough incentive to look for more advanced tools like Robot Schedule, JAMS, or Automate Schedule.

 Believe it or not, there are better options for automating your business process flow and how it fits into your data center processing.